Ireland’s first inclusive LGBT+ rugby team

 Find out more about the Union Cup

-The Union Cup is Europe’s biggest LGBT+ inclusive rugby tournament and will be held this June at Dublin City University hosted by the Emerald Warriors.
+The Union Cup is Europe’s biggest LGBTQ+ inclusive rugby tournament and will be held this June at Dublin City University hosted by the Emerald Warriors.

 This year, the Union Cup will host a women’s rugby tournament for the first time.